rbaumbach/DropboxSimpleOAuth/README.md

 ## Suggestions, requests, and feedback

-Thanks for checking out DropboxSimpleOAuth for your in-app Dropbox Authentication.
+Thanks for checking out DropboxSimpleOAuth for your in-app Dropbox authentication.
 Any feedback can be can be sent to: rbaumbach.github@gmail.com.